Saksham0Sharma/RESTAPI/README.md

 # RESTAPI
-Your REST API project is designed to perform various CRUD operations, file parsing, and data sanitization functions, implemented using **Golang** and the **Gin web framework**.
+My REST API project is designed to perform various CRUD operations, file parsing, and data sanitization functions, implemented using **Golang** and the **Gin web framework**.
 Here’s a breakdown of the technical aspects and key functions:

 ### 1. **Core CRUD Operations**
    - **HTTP Methods**: The API supports standard RESTful operations using HTTP methods: